xiaoran007/RaspberryPi-SmartFan/README.md

 ```shell
 ~/RaspberryPi-SmartFan/build/smart_fan
 ```
-rc.local service may not enable in some system's default settings, use following commands to enable this service:
+rc.local service may not enable in some system's default settings, use the following commands to enable this service:
 ```shell
 chmod +x /etc/rc.local
 systemctl daemon-reload